-Most people love beautiful green lawns (Exceptions include: Scrooge, Cruella, and the Grinch).
-They look great, cool our environment, and create useable space to walk and play.
-Lawns are one of the most basic aspects of a landscape.
-Keeping the lawn healthy and happy is an important aspect of having a great-looking yard.
-In some places in the world, having a great lawn happens almost naturally without thought or effort.
-Unfortunately, here in central Texas, having a great lawn is a little more complicated.
+Beautiful lawns look great, cool our environment, and create useable space to walk and play.
+Keeping your lawn healthy and happy is the first step toward having a great-looking yard.
+In some places in the world, having a great lawn happens almost naturally with minimal effort.
+Unfortunately, having a great lawn here in central Texas is a little more complicated.

 Fortunately, grass is forgiving.
-Start simple, make positive steps to improve the lawn, and stop when you get the results you are looking for.
+Small positive steps will go a long way towards the results you are looking for.
 Grass does not need a perfect growing environment, but it does need “good enough.”

-The first place to start is back with the basics.
-Irrigation, Fertilization, and Lawn Mowing.
+Here at Top Choice Lawn Care, we help with all the basics: irrigation, fertilization, and lawn mowing.
 Irrigation covers the water needs of a lawn.
 Fertilization, combined with sunlight, allows the grass to produce food.
 Lawn mowing helps manicure and promote good growth in the lawn.

-Mowing does much more than just make the grass short.
-It promotes the growth and creation of “turf”.
-Turf is thickly grown grass.
-Not just thick grass, but thick enough to choke out non-grasses and create a monoculture – so thick, it holds the soil in place and can stand up to abuses and wear and tear without effort.
+Mowing does much more than just cut the grass short; it promotes the growth and creation of “turf.”
+Turf is thickly grown grass — so thick that it holds the soil in place, chokes out non-grass plant life, and can stand up to abuse and wear and tear.

-When the grass is cut, it does two important things.
-It limits the vertical growth of the plant, and it allows sunlight to reach the entire lawn evenly.
-Plants only grown when they have light, and tall grass will shade out and restrict growth closer to the soil.
+When the grass is cut, it does two important things: it limits the plant's vertical growth, and it allows sunlight to reach the entire lawn evenly.
+Plants only grow when they have light, and tall grass will shade out and restrict growth closer to the soil.
 Cut short, the grass will fill in and form a dense turf.